Blot-Sweyn: Legend of Saint Eskil

 The later Legend of Saint Eskil tells that Inge was chased away from the kingdom.
 They then elected an idolator for king by the name Sweyn, an unworthy man and with reason called Blood-Sweyn.
 He had this name because he made the people drink blood from bulls that had been sacrificed to the gods, and he ate the sacrificial meat.
 The people assembled around their king in Strängnäs, where they butchered oxen and sheep, and gave offerings to their gods.
 They had a great banquet in honour of the king and their gods.
 The English bishop Eskil then appeared and tried to convert the pagans to Christianity.
 They would not listen, however.
 Eskil prayed, and God sent thunder, hail, snow and rain destroying the sacrificial altar and beasts of sacrifice.
 Not a single drop fell on the bishop.
 The pagans were not impressed and furiously, they attacked Eskil.
 A diviner named Spåbodde hit him on the head with a stone, while another man crushed his head with an axe.
 Some chieftains dragged the dying martyr to the king saying that Eskil had used magic arts to control the weather.
 As soon as the unrightful king had sentenced Eskil to death, he was taken to the valley where the monastery later was founded, and he was stoned to death.

 This legend is, however, only known from the late 13th century.
 An account by Aelnoth of Canterbury (c.
 1122) relates that an Eskillinus was killed by pagan Swedes and Geats at an unspecified time.
 Since he is not mentioned by the clerical historian Adam of Bremen (c.
 1075), he may have flourished in the late 11th century.
 According to another opinion, Eskil's death is more probably dated in c.
 1016, several generations before Blot-Sweyn.

-How Sweyn was killed
+Death

 According to Hervarar saga, the rule of Sweyn was not to last.
 Before long, the Christian Inge decided to kill the pagan Sweyn:

 A similar account appears in the Orkneyinga saga, but in this text, Sweyn remains inside and is burnt to death: